Carulli: "Écossaise" for Classical and Fingerstyle Guitar in Tab & Notation

-Here are some more pieces by Ferdinando Carulli and others that are around the same level of difficulty.
+Here are two more pieces by Carulli that are around the same level of difficulty as Ecossaise.

-Waltz in C - F. Carulli: from a collection of 5 easy waltzes
+Waltz in C: From a collection of 5 easy waltzes

-Study in A Minor - F. Carulli: An interesting and not too difficult piece to play
+Study in A Minor: An interesting and not too difficult piece to play

 The music is composed by Ferdinando Carulli (1770-1841) and is in the Public Domain.